Pinku-creator/RPS-Game/README.md

 > Scissors cuts paper.
 > Paper covers rock.

-# Technologies Used:
+# Technologies Used
-HTML5: Used for structuring the Web pages.
+HTML: Used for structuring the Web pages.
-CSS3: Used for styling and layout.
+CSS: Used for styling and layout.
 JavaScript: Used for implementing Game logic and interactivity.